GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Responses

-The overall HTTP status code for the response will be determined as follows:
+The following section describes HTTP status codes and the response type.

 HTTP Status Code | Response Type | Description
 -----------------|---------------|------------
-200 Ok | string | Subrecipient report was updated
+200 Ok | string | Subaward report was updated
 401 Unauthorized | string | Authentication failed or was not provided 403 Forbidden | string | Authenticated, but do not have appropriate permissions 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing

-For details on specific error messages under each of the above status codes, refer to the [General Error Messages](#general-error-messages) section.

-The API will handle the subrecipient report in the request as below:
+Go to the [General Error Messages](#general-error-messages) section for details on the status code error message.

-* If the request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, the report status is updated as described below:
+If the request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, the report status is updated as follows:
-	* If the update are being performed on a "Draft" report, then the report is updated to "Published" status
+* Updates on a **Draft** report are updated to **Published**.
- 	* If the updates are being performed on a "Published" report, then a new report record is created in "Published" status and the previous "Published" record for the report is archived.
+* Updates on a **Published** report create a new report in the Published status.
+The previous Published report is archived.

-* If any validations fail, validation error messages are sent back as a part of the response body.
-The report status is updated as described below:
+If any validations fail, validation error messages are sent back as a part of the response body.
+The report status is updated as described:
-	* If the updates are being performed on a "Draft" report, then the report stays in "Draft" status
+* Updates on a **Draft** report stay in **Draft** status.
- 	* If the updates are being performed on a "Published" report, a new report record is created in "Reopened" status and the previous "Published" record stays.
+* Updates on a **Published** report create a report in the **Reopened** status, and the Published record remains public.

 See the [Response JSON](#response-json) section for the response structure and specific examples.

 #### Examples:

 <details>
-<summary>Example 1: Update Assistance Subaward report with all required information.</summary>
+<summary>Example 1: Update subaward report with all required information.</summary>
 <p>
 <code><pre>
 {
    "assistanceData":{
       "fain":"1001KS1420",
-      "subawardDataList":{
+      "subawardData":{
          "subawardReportNumber":"51e2fad8-7b43-4b62-a870-45b3f250ea99",
          "subawardNumber":"XX-YY-00008",
          "uei":"ABC123456789",